 Another strategy is to establish a “Diversity Careers” Facebook Page and promote it through targeted advertising.
 This approach can help you raise awareness and engage with potential candidates interested in diverse career opportunities.
 Reach out to these groups and let them know their skills and talents are wanted.

-Support Diversity and Inclusion through Philanthropy
+Support Inclusion and Diversity through Philanthropy

-Another possible approach to diversity recruitment businesses can take is through the support of philanthropic activities.
+Another possible approach to inclusion and diversity recruitment businesses can take is through the support of philanthropic activities.
 A business can establish or be part of educational and community partnerships to enhance its diversity-focused image and access a more diverse pool of talent.

 For instance, Intel Corporation’s global investment organization, Intel Capital, introduced the Intel Capital Diversity Fund.
 This fund invests in technology startups led by women and individuals from underrepresented minorities.